LINBOTANG123/LINBOTANG123.github.io/_pages/home.md

   overlay_image: /assets/images/lili-kovac-JonGFaeFPgg-unsplash.jpg
 ---

 I'm a senior-year B.S. student majoring in Computer Science and Data Science at the University of Wisconsin, Madison.
 I have a broad interest in machine learning.
 In particular, I work on computer vision, transfer learning, and their applications to solve real-world issues.
 My research goal is to build a robust machine learning system to tackle with uncertainties in the real world.
-I am also committed to teaching and have accumulated extensive teaching experience.
+I am also committed to teaching and have accumulated extensive teaching experience as undergraduate teaching assistant.
 Please find more details about my teachings [here](../_pages/teach.md).
 Research
 ======
 My research interests include: